01 Who we are

 Each piece of data has a specific job:

-- Provide the Service — store your progress, sync across your devices, give you stats and streaks.
+- Provide the Service — store your progress, sync across your devices, give you stats and streaks, and let you add friends and share daily results with them.

 - Improve the Service — understand which cases are too easy or hard, which features get used, where users drop off.